rileyJones/Duel-Game-Prototype-Processing/README.md

 Additionally, all moves with either weapon will have 2/3 effect (damage or defense).
 If you can time the moves to be at the same time, you will do more damage or defense (x4/3) than would occur with a single weapon.

+Damage blocked by armor is doubled when attacking simultaniously.

 Dual Wield damage rounds up.

+### Armor

+Light: +1 Defense

+Heavy: +2 Defense, +1 Duration to all moves

 ### Moves
 There are 5 basic moves: